m3db/m3/site/content/how_to/other/tsdb.md

 TODO(rartoul): Discuss the ability to perform limited amounts of aggregation queries here as well.
 TODO(rartoul): Discuss ID / tags mutability.

-#### Data Points
+#### Datapoints
-Each time series in M3DB stores data as a stream of data points in the form of <timestamp, value> tuples.
+Each time series in M3DB stores data as a stream of datapoints in the form of <timestamp, value> tuples.
 Timestamp resolution can be as granular as individual nanoseconds.
 The value portion of the tuple is a Protobuf message that matches the configured namespace schema, which requires that all values in the current time series must also match this schema.
 This limitation may be lifted in the future.

 #### Schema Modeling